mount-joy/thelist-blog/src/posts/blog-post.md

 ---
-pageTitle: Deciding on a project
+title: Deciding on a project
 description: We have a team, now what?
 bannerImage: postit
 date: 2020-10-03